 The term Gordon–Haus effect is often used in a more general way – essentially always when center frequency fluctuations couple to the timing via chromatic dispersion.

 Gordon–Haus Jitter in Mode-locked Lasers

-A coupling from center frequency fluctuations to the timing occurs also in every mode-locked laser – not only in mode-locked fiber lasers.
-Here, the center frequency can never undergo an unbounded drift, because the gain bandwidth of the gain medium is limited.
+A coupling from center frequency fluctuations to the timing occurs also in every mode-locked laser – in mode-locked fiber lasers and other laser types.
+There, however, we have an in principle unlimited propagation length, but the center frequency can never undergo an unbounded drift because the gain bandwidth of the gain medium is limited.
 Nevertheless, the effect on the timing can be significant [2, 6] – particularly at low noise frequencies and for short pulses (because the latter are less affected by the direct impact of spontaneous emission).
 Its strength depends on the chromatic dispersion and the gain bandwidth, and the statistics are different from those for unbounded drifts of the center frequency.

 |||J. P. Gordon and H. A. Haus, “Random walk of coherently amplified solitons in optical fiber transmission”, Opt.
 Lett.
 11 (10), 665 (1986); https://doi.org/10.1364/OL.11.000665|

 |||H. A. Haus and A. Mecozzi, “Noise of mode-locked lasers”, IEEE J. Quantum Electron.
 29 (3), 983 (1993); https://doi.org/10.1109/3.206583|

 |||S. Kumar and F. Lederer, “Gordon–Haus effect in dispersion-managed soliton systems”, Opt.
 Lett.
 22 (24), 1870 (1997); https://doi.org/10.1364/OL.22.001870|